The Artemis II Mission

 The Service Module, developed by Airbus and provided by the European Space Agency, is a cylindrical section at the base of the spacecraft that houses Orion’s power and propulsion systems.
 At the base is the single Orbital Maneuvering System Engine (OMS-E) which can provide 6,000 pounds of thrust.
 Flanking the sides are four deployable solar wings which provide electricity to the various systems (engine, life support, thermal control, etc.).

 The Crew Module, developed by Lockheed Martin, is the cone-shaped pressurized capsule mounted atop the service module.
 It is occupied by the four Artemis II crew members, one more than the Apollo command module.
-Underneath the capsule is a curved heat shield that will protect the crew as they re-enter the Earth’s atmosphere.
+Underneath the capsule is a curved heat shield that will protect the crew from superheated air as they re-enter the Earth’s atmosphere.
+It is the only part of the Artemis II vehicle that will remain by the mission’s end.

 The Launch Abort System (LAS) is a missile-shaped tower mounted to the front (top) of the spacecraft, covering the crew module.
 In the event of an emergency during launch or ascent, say the rocket is about to explode, the LAS will propel the Orion spacecraft away from the SLS rocket and land it safely in the ocean.
 Should everything go smoothly, the LAS will be discarded along with the core stage of the SLS.

-With all three components attached, the Orion spacecraft stands just over 20 meters tall and 5 meters wide.
+With all three components attached, the Orion spacecraft stands just over 20 meters tall and 5 meters wide, making up about a fifth of the SLS rocket’s total height.

 Artemis II mission overview

 Diagram showing the planned mission objectives of the Artemis II mission.
+The green path shows the journey to the Moon while the blue path shows the return journey back to Earth.
 Image credit: NASA

-It should be reemphasized that Artemis II is not a lunar landing mission.
-It is a lunar flyby.
-The mission will take place over ten days.
-In this time, the Artemis crew will leave Earth, fly around the Moon and then return.
+It should be reemphasized that Artemis II is not a lunar landing mission, it is a lunar flyby mission.
+Taking place over ten days, the Artemis crew will leave Earth, fly around the Moon and then return.
 This will be the first time humans have travelled beyond low-Earth orbit since the Apollo 17 mission and will take the crew further from Earth than any human has ever been.

 Launch